feast: Deuteronomy (Part 4)

-This is right in the midst of the Song of Moses, and Israel is not merely called froward, they are called very froward.
-In my margin, it says instead of froward, "perverse."
-That's pretty bad.
+This is right in the midst of the Song of Moses, and Israel is being called perverse.
+That is pretty bad.

 Verse 20 ought to tell us something, especially since the author of Hebrews said Israel failed because they were in the wilderness and were not able to enter the land because of faithlessness.
 What they heard, it says there, was not mixed with faith.
 By turning that statement completely around, it becomes a lesson for us in how to succeed, that is, be faithful like God is faithful.

-It does not matter for us where one is placed in the body.
+It does not matter for us where one is placed in the Body.
 God is nonetheless looking for leadership wherever we happen to be in every situation in life, because everywhere and in every situation, brethren, we are in the battle.
-Even though we're not being shot at, as the word might be, we are in the battle.
+Even though we are not being shot at, as the word might be, we are in the battle.

 Deuteronomy is uncompromisingly, almost ruthlessly, monotheistic.
 It almost throws in our face that Yahweh alone is God and there is no other.
 But more important than that is there is perhaps no other book in the Bible that defines the character of God so completely.